sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 to baby animals.
 If the animal's age is under the system default defined "baby split" of 6 months, the system will first look for template animals named TemplateTypeBaby and TemplateSpeciesBaby before falling back to TemplateType and TemplateSpecies if they do not exist.

+Precedence
+^^^^^^^^^^

+If there are TemplateType and TemplateSpecies matches for the new animal, TemplateType will be used.
+If there are multiple templates of either TemplateType or TemplateSpecies that match (eg: 2 TemplateSpecies animals on file with species=Cat) then the first one to be entered will be used and the later on ignored.

 Calculating offsets from Date Of Birth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^